riconuts/fnf-chart-surgeon/README.md

-# fnf chart surgeon
-Takes the camera movements from one chart and puts them into another.
+Moves notes from one chart to another, only works on Legacy FNF charts.